PMP Certification Exam Preparation Guide: Resources & Tips

 Traditional project management processes and knowledge areas are covered in detail in the PMP exam prep course by Andrew Ramdayal.
 The course also covers the Agile topics from the Exam Content Outline.

-Process Chart Game by Rita Mulcahy helps with learning which activities belong to each of the five process groups: Initiating, Planning, Executing, Monitoring and Controlling, and Closing.
+Process Chart Game by Rita Mulcahy helps with learning which activities belong to each of the five Waterfall process groups: Initiating, Planning, Executing, Monitoring and Controlling, and Closing.

 The game doesn’t break the processes down into 10 knowledge areas (Scope, Schedule, Resource Management, and others).
 But if you know which process group the activity is in, it’s usually easy to figure out which knowledge area it belongs to.